 Lastly, in order to earn the advertised rate of return, some accounts require things like minimum balances, which you want to make sure you are going to be able to meet, before adding them to the list.

-Once you know the features you desire in your account, you are able to better narrow down the accounts that are out there based on yield.
+Once you know the features you desire in your bank account, you are able to better narrow down the accounts that are out there based on yield.
 Most accounts (including all the accounts advertised on this site) advertise the average percentage yield (APY), which is the interest rate you will earn on the account, including any compounding.Once you make sure you are looking at the APY, then this part is as simple as looking for the highest APY available.

-One important thing to keep in mind is that the APY on checking (if any), savings and money market accounts are variable, and set by the institution where your account is held.
-With this in mind, you want to make sure that when finding a high rate that the rate will remain consistently high over the life of the account.
+One important thing to keep in mind is that the APY on checking (if any), savings and money market accounts are variable, and set by the institution where your bank account is held.
+With this in mind, you want to make sure that when finding a high rate that the rate will remain consistently high over the life of the bank account.

 Before making your final decision, you want to make sure that you understand what fees are going to be associated with the account.
 Below is a list covering the types of fees that you will often run across when comparing accounts:

-Monthly Fee: Some accounts charge a monthly fee simply for maintaining the account.
+Monthly Fee: Some bank accounts charge a monthly fee simply for maintaining the bank account.
 Sometimes when a bank charges account holders a monthly fee, it can be avoided by setting up direct deposit with that account.

-Minimum Balance Fee: Some accounts charge a monthly fee if you drop below a specified minimum balance.
+Minimum Balance Fee: Some bank accounts charge a monthly fee if you drop below a specified minimum balance.

-Non Sufficient Funds Fee (NSF): Many accounts charge a fee if you write a check or use your debit card for an amount , which is above the amount you have in your account.
+Non Sufficient Funds Fee (NSF): Many bankaccounts charge a fee if you write a check or use your debit card for an amount , which is above the amount you have in your account.

-ATM Fees: When using your debit card to make an ATM withdrawal at an ATM which is not owned by the bank where your account is held, you will almost always be charged a fee by the bank who owns that ATM.
+ATM Fees: When using your debit card to make an ATM withdrawal at an ATM which is not owned by the bank where your bank account is held, you will almost always be charged a fee by the bank who owns that ATM.

-Although less common, sometimes the bank where your account is held will also charge you a fee for using an ATM that is not owned by that bank.
+Although less common, sometimes the bank where your bank account is held will also charge you a fee for using an ATM that is not owned by that bank.
 In these cases you are actually paying two fees for using the ATM, the fee that is charged by the bank which owns the ATM, and your bank as well.

 Often times, in order to earn and keep your business, financial institutions will offer certain incentives such as money for opening your account or moving your account from a competitor.
 Some institutions also offer a special introductory APY for the first few months which is higher than the rate offered to existing clients.